JAWS Screen Reader – Professional Edition

 Software for Business

 Take advantage of working with the leading company offering both Software and Hardware products for visually impaired users worldwide.
 These products are designed and tested to install and work together providing all your software needs from one provider.
-And when it comes to supporting, our distribution channel has years of experience, ensuring you get fast and accurate support in selecting and supporting your products.
+And when it comes to support, our distribution channel has years of experience, ensuring you get fast and accurate support in selecting and supporting your products.

 Perpetual licenses are available for all our software titles – JAWS for Screen Reading, ZoomText and Fusion for Screen Magnification, and OpenBook for Scanning and Reading.